 In Indian food, the basic spices that one can find in every main course, across the length and breadth of the country are turmeric and cumin seeds.
 The influence of Central Asian invasions is seen in the foods but by and large turmeric based (or at least using) cuisine is pan Indian.

 The spice is a rhizome of the biological family Zingiberaceae.
 In fact it's close relation to the ginger family is reflected in its Chinese name - jianghuang, which literally means 'yellow ginger'.

 Though it is a produce of South East Asia, it traveled to China before the seventh century and also spread across Polynesian islands as far as Hawaii and even Easter islands.
 It has been mentioned in the Vedas, carries a Sanskrit name and was commonly used as a medicine in ancient India and China.

-It is brilliant golden yellow color is because of the presence of the curcumin chemical that also makes it a brilliant and active dye.
-It is aromatic and is considered to be a stimulant for body systems.
+Its brilliant golden yellow color is because of the curcumin chemical that also makes it a brilliant and active dye.
+It's aromatic and is considered to be a stimulant for body systems.
 Apart from having excellent antiseptic and antibacterial properties, it has been, since time immemorial, considered good for strengthening the stomach and as a blood purifier.

 In aid of beauty, turmeric also helps remove adipose tissue and cuts through cellulite from the body.
 In fact, mixed with honey in equal proportions and taken twice a week works wonders for reducing body weight, by cleansing the toxins and water retention, making the body look slimmer and toned.